-• Reversible Drain Connections: All units come with a condensate drain pan that has drain connections on either end (Figure 9).
-The drain-side connection can be changed in the field, along with the direction in which the drain pan slants.
+• Reversible Drain Connections: All units come with a galvanized steel drain pan that has drain connections on either end (Figure 9).
+A secondary, overflow drain connection is also provided.
+The drain-side connection can be selected in the field.
+The direction in which the drain pan slants can also be field-modified.